Inova Alexandria Hospital

 Dr. Poggi's clinical and research interests are the definitive management of prostate cancer, post-prostatectomy radiation, head and neck cancer, stereotactic radio surgery and stereotactic radiotherapy.

 Inova Fairfax , Fair Oaks and Loudoun Hospitals

 Stella Hetelekidis, MD

-Dr. Hetelekidis has been a member of the Inova Fairfax Hospital medical staff since 1999 and has served as the chairman of the Department of Radiation Oncology since 2005.
+Dr. Hetelekidis has been a member of the Inova Fairfax Hospital medical staff since 1999 and served as the chairman of the Department of Radiation Oncology from 2005-2013.

 She graduated from the Massachusetts Institute of Technology with a BS degree in both biology and literature.
 She received her medical degree from the University of Rochester.
 After a medical internship at Beth Israel Hospital in Boston she completed a residency at the Joint Center for Radiation Therapy at Harvard Medical School.

 Dr. Hetelekidis areas of interest are breast cancer, gynecologic and gastrointestinal malignancies.
 She has lectured and published research on the treatment of breast cancer.

 Dr. Bajaj joined the Inova Fairfax Hospital in 2007 and serves as the Chair of the department.
 He graduated from the University of Kansas with a BS degree in biology and genetics and went on to obtain a medical degree as well.
 Dr. Bajaj completed an internship at the Harvard Medical School's Beth Israel Deaconess Medical Center.
 He then completed a radiation oncology residency at Johns Hopkins Hospital.